top of page

 Shorter, clearer conversations that get results.
 It is easier than you might expect, and it all starts with the first minute.

 If you cannot deliver information in an organized way, you will have a hard time being respected professionally.
-Research shows that poor first impressions can be reversed by a consistent strong performance.
+Research shows that poor first impressions can be reversed by a consistently strong performance.
 It takes eight good impressions to overturn a bad one.

 Framing